Jmeigs1/go-htmx-boilerplate/readme.md

 ## Replace project name on clone

-The name in this boiler has been initally set up as `rename-me`
+The name in this boiler has been initially set up as `rename-me`

-Please find and replace this string with you're prefered project name.
+Please find and replace this string with you're preferred project name.

 (OSX example):